Coraxblade/Wallet-private-key-collision-brute-force-tool/README.md

 Users can switch between different chains by switching nodes.
 It supports Ethereum Mainnet, sidechains and layer 2, including ETH Mainnet, Binance smart chain, Polygon, Arbitrum one, etc

-## Dual mode (Only for Standard version) ##
+## Three modes mode (Only for Standard version) ##
+This program supports three collision modes:

+1.Random Private Key collision mode.
+2.Random mnenonic collision mode.
-This program supports two collision modes: 1 Random wallet collision mode.
-2. Target wallet collision mode.
-Users can switch between the two modes by themselves.
+3.Target wallet collision mode.

+Users can switch between the three modes by themselves.

 # How to Use: #